Scalekit FAST MCP Integration is now live

 • Microservices architectures: Well-established services communicating through fixed endpoints, such as user authentication, data storage, and notification systems, operate effectively using traditional APIs.

 In contrast, MCP is specifically suited to scenarios that require flexibility, dynamic discovery, and rapid integration adjustments, especially within AI-driven systems.
+In these environments, machine learning enables dynamic tool discovery and integration by allowing AI to reason about new capabilities and adapt to changing protocols at runtime.
 Examples include:

 • AI-driven insights platforms: A business intelligence assistant that dynamically integrates data from Slack, Google Workspace, and Salesforce to provide real-time insights, recommendations, and alerts, automatically adapting as new capabilities emerge.